 Single students 23 and older may live off campus alone or with others of the same gender.
 Students under 23 may live with parents, grandparents, or a married aunt and uncle.
 Approval to live with grandparents or a married aunt and uncle must be given by the student’s parents and the Student Life Office.
 Contact the Student Life Office for approval.

 If you have moved to the area to attend PCC, you are not considered a permanent resident and are therefore expected to attend all Campus Church services.
-Town students must submit a monthly church attendance form on Eagle’s Nest by the fifth of each month.
-They will also have their Sunday school attendance recorded weekly in their Sunday school class.
-You may not miss Sunday services at the Campus Church more than once per month.
-Requests for exceptions should be submitted to Student Life.
+Town students attending Campus Church are welcome to attend any service time offered; attendance will be recorded by tapping your PCC Card at the tap stations prior to the service.
+Town students attending their approved home church must submit a monthly church attendance form on Eagle’s Nest by the fifth of each month.
+Sunday services may not be missed more than once per month.

-Attendance at Opening Convocation each semester is required for town students.
+Attendance at Opening Convocation each semester is required for town students including those approved to attend an off-campus church.
 See the Calendar for times and dates.
-Students should tap their PCC Cards after each service at the Crowne Centre main Atrium desk.
+Students should tap their PCC Cards prior to each service at the Crowne Centre main Atrium desk.